microsoft/bedrock/docs/firstWorkload/README.md

 ---
 ```

-This defines a multi-container application that includes a web front end and a Redis instance is run in the cluster.
+This defines a multi-container application that includes a web front end and a Redis instance running in the cluster.

 ![voting app](./images/voting-app-deployed-in-azure-kubernetes-service.png)